Detailed guides to painful problems, treatments & more

 The big question is how much chronic pain actually works like that, and whether we actually have any more control over the perception of pain than we have over, say, a fear of heights.

-The best known mind-over-pain idea that is mainly about changing perception is probably pain neuroscience education, which aims to reduce pain through boosting confidence that the danger might not be as real as it feels.
+The mind-over-pain idea focused on changing perception is pain neuroscience education (PNE), probably best known in the form of the brand Explain Pain — it aims to reduce pain through boosting confidence that the danger is probably not as real as it feels.

 But this is a large category, and many treatments target perception in a wide variety of ways.
 Placebo effects are probably the most conceptually pure and obvious example, because it’s entirely about changing what someone thinks or feels about a treatment.